 How can I find out if someone is buried at Union Cemetery?

 The First Presbyterian Church in Ramsey maintains an electronic database of burials at Union Cemetery.
-Unfortunately, some historical records have not survived and headstones are no longer legible.
+Please visit www.burialsearch.com and search for Union Cemetery Ramsey, NJ.
+Unfortunately, some historical records have not survived, and headstones are no longer legible.
 You may also contact the N.J.
 Bureau of Vital Statistics and Registration.